zevero/avr_boot/README.md

 ## Board Addition Requests
-Do you have a board that has not been added to avr_boot's Arduino IDE support files?
+Do you have a board or microcontroller that has not been added to avr_boot's Arduino IDE support files?
 I am willing to consider adding it provided you can meet the following requirements:
 - If you only want a model of board for a preexisting microcontroller added please provide a link to its standard boards support files.
 This should be a simple process and you can disregard the rest of the requirements.
 - ATmega2560 can not be supported currently.
 I have already tried and failed(see https://github.com/zevero/avr_boot/issues/4).
 If you can help add ATmega2560 support to the bootloader source code we would be very grateful and I will then add Arduino IDE support for that board.
+- A variant file for the board or microcontroller must exist.
+This is the pins_arduino.h file found in the variants folder.
 - You must already have successfully used avr_boot, whether with your own build for the target microcontroller or another microcontroller.
 This is to ensure that you can provide effective testing.
 - You must be willing to thoroughly test my work and be a communicative, active participant in the process.
 If I owned this hardware then avr_boot would already support it so I'm relying on you for testing.
 - The target microcontroller must support a 4096 byte(2048 word) boot section.
 Microcontrollers such as ATmega168 don't support the size of the avr_boot bootloader.
 See the **Boot Size Configuration** table of the datasheet for your microcontroller.